hanscappelle/filmtag-android-app/README.md

 * technical improvements
 * UX allow adding location also from selecting the location icon (not only from the menu) + auto save
 * fix showing location on map when set
+* fixed support for dark mode (using DayNight theme instead of Light)

 ## v0.17.0